 I became a governor in Oct 2012, became deputy Chair in Apr 2016 and have been Chair of Governors since Oct 2016.
 I am passionate about the role of the governing body and the role we play in ensuring that all children whilst at NJS achieve the best they can and that they do this in a safe, caring and nurturing educational environment.

 My background is in engineering and program management, having served 35 yrs in the Royal Air Force as Engineering Officer.
 I am now very much a civilian and I currently work for Ultra Electronics in Rugeley, managing the companies Quality and In-Service Support departments.

 Mrs Nicola Moody, Head teacher

 My skills are in effective Teaching and Learning.
-I lead on assessment and I am a Maths Specialist Teacher and lead on this curriculum area.
+I lead on assessment and I am a Maths Specialist Teacher.

 Mr Max Jones, Staff Governor

 I began teaching at Newport Juniors in September 2014; and have taught in both upper and lower school.
 In September 2015 I became a Year 6 teacher and have remained there to date; I thoroughly enjoy working in this year group and thrive on the challenges and complexity it provides.

 I attended Newport Juniors as a child and have fond memories of my time here, so was delighted when I was appointed as a member of staff to continue my strong affiliation with the school.
 Following my time at The Burton Borough School, I attended Aberystwyth University where I gained a BSc Honours Degree in Business & Management, before then completing my PGCE teacher training course through The West Midlands Consortium.